Neonnaut/lexifer/README.md

 `one_per_line`:

 - Gets stuck in a while loop, need to display "Could only generate 4 words (14 requested)."
-- "You cannot currently combine `?` and "!" options."
+- "You cannot currently combine `?` and `!` options."
 - "Make sure there are no letters in your phoneme classes which don't occur in the `letters:` directive, or you'll get very strangly shaped words!
 Some day I'll write something to fix this."
+- It should be possible to set it so that every phoneme doesn't have to have it's own weight
+- "Macros _must_ be defined before the `words:` lines in which they are used."
+- It is annoying that some categories require `=` and others require `:`